jengalas/bwaf-bbw/_bbw-projects/st.thomas-school-k-8.md

   role: Griffin Enright Architects
 location: 2632 W 15th St, Los Angeles
 year:
-description: The design for this catholic school in a densely populated park of the city turns every constraint into an architectural opportunity.
+description: The design for this Catholic school in a densely populated part of the city turns every constraint into an architectural opportunity.
 images: []